-7.3 Progress Meetings and Monthly Reports
+8.3 Progress Meetings and Monthly Reports

-Fortnightly meetings should be convened with the PIU and Contractor in attendance.
+Fortnightly meetings should be convened with the PIU, the Supervising Consultant and Contractor in attendance.
 The Environmental Compliance Monitoring Officer should also be in attendance.
-The fortnightly progress meetings shall include an agenda item which specifically covers environmental matters.
+The fortnightly progress meetings shall include an agenda item which specifically covers environmental and social matters.
 Since environmental and social matters will probably, under normal circumstances, form a relatively small part of the overall business to be discussed at such meetings, it is also recommended that environmental and social matters should be the first item on the meeting agenda.